 Using the above paragraph as context, this blog post is an ode to “how did we get here and how could insurers conduct profitable commerce at this time?”.

-Currently, our “here” is a mix of societal inflection points (and non-inflection point technological advances) that have fused together into a mobile, digital, cloud-enabled, web-accessible increasingly real-time networked environment.
+Currently, our “here” is a mix of societal inflection points (and non-inflection point technological advances) that have fused together into a mobile, digital, cloud-enabled, web-accessible video-streaming, increasingly real-time networked environment.
 This environment has an ever-changing mix of physical assets and digital assets which are becoming (inter)connected and interdependent.
 The environment is replete with a plethora of legacy and new processes – and skills, experience, equipment, information technology and telecommunications technology – that involve one or both of physical and digital assets.

 Some folks call “here” the Fourth Industrial Revolution.
 I call “here” the Fifth Technology Era.
 I discuss each of what I call the five technology eras in my book “From Stone Tablets to Satellites: The Continual Intimate but Awkward Relationship Between the Insurance Industry and Technology published by Wells Media Group, Inc last June, 2022 and available as a Kindle, Audible, paperback or hardcover at Amazon.com.

 - Attributes of societal inflection points